Geospatial Data Integration

 ## [1] "TADA_IDCensoredData: There are 9 results in your dataframe that are missing ResultDetectionConditionText.
 TADA requires BOTH ResultDetectionConditionText and DetectionQuantitationLimitTypeName fields to be populated in order to categorize censored data."

-Flag and remove duplicates from multiple organizations
+Duplicates from multiple organizations

 Two organizations sometimes submit the same exact data to WQP.
 Filtering out these duplicates can prevent issues in analysis.